Claquettes/Flechettes/README.md

 ## About The Project
-This application was created by Maxime Antoine, Guillaume 'FlashOnFire' and Mathieu Ponton, based on an idea from Maxime Antoine and Mathieu 'Claquettes'.
+This application was created by Maxime Antoine, Guillaume 'FlashOnFire' and Mathieu Ponton (@Claquettes), based on an idea from Maxime Antoine and Mathieu Ponton (@Claquettes) .
 Demo by Maxime Antoine using Adobe XD.

 ### Gamemodes Led by Mathieu 'Claquettes'